bananapielearnsjava/tp/docs/DeveloperGuide.md

    happening as it could be the intended action of the user.
 However, there is also a possibility that the user had overlooked their schedule and did not intend to add two different appointments with the same time.
 Therefore, we plan to add a message to notify the user if this occurs.

+4. **Live updates for appointment lists:**
+   In the current implementation, the appointment list does not update automatically when the time of an upcoming appointment has passed while the application is still open.
+The temporary solution to this is to exit and reopen the application again.
+However, this may be a annoying to users if they have to do it frequently.
+Therefore, we plan to make the appointment list time-sensitive and update live according to the local date and time.

+5. **Add Name on `Appointment` Cards in the appointments list**:
+   Currently, the `Appointment` cards inside the appointments list only show the associated patient's ID and appointment notes.
+We figured that it would be much more useful if these appointment cards could also show the patient's names too.
+   Therefore, we plan to patient names to the `Appointment` UI element.

+6. **Wrap tag text:**
+   Currently, the UI does not wrap the text for tag elements in the `PatientCard` inside the `PatientListPanel` and inside the `Pateint View Panel` (e.g., `Allergies`, `Medicines`).
+Furthermore, there is no other way to view tags in a way that would display their full content.
+We did not anticipate tags to have many characters, so we overlooked this in our implementation.
+   Therefore, we plan to have a way to view the full tag, whether through text wrapping or inside the `PatientViewPanel`, and tweak the UI to be more user-friendly and wrap other overflowing tag elements.

+7. **Make certain fields in the `add` command optional:**
+   We recognised that our target user may want to quickly add a patient to their record and leave out the additional details for a later time.
+While most fields pertaining to medical information are already optional for this command, such as `ar\`, `sr\`, and `pmh\`, we are planning to make other less important fields optional too.
+Which fields specifically to make optional is still up for debate, as there are values and valid arguments from both sides.
+Our planned decision for now is to make all fields other than `Name`, `Identity Number`, `Phone Number`, and `Emergency Contact` optional.

+8. **More specific error message for `add` command:**
+   In the current implementation, the error message displayed when the `add` command is executed with missing non-optional fields or with a prefix but no value is "Invalid Command Format!".
+We plan to make this error message more descriptive and helpful to the user mentioning the cause of the error and why the command is invalid.

+9. **More specific error message for `unschedule` and `forget` command**:
+   Currently, the error message when executing the `unschedule` and `forget` command when their respective appointments list are empty is `The appointment index provided is invalid.
+Please refer to the past appointments list.` We believe that this error message can be improved to inform the user that the list is empty and there are no appointments to delete.

+10. **Better UI for showing appointments in view panel**:

 ---